 Coriander seeds.
 Another important ingredient is responsible for aroma in this mixture.
 It provides depth for this classic Indian recipe.
 Never skip this, and you will pat yourself for whipping up a rich and best rasam that everyone will give their heart for.

 Optional ingredients.
 Asafoetida and turmeric powder.
-Other two unique Indian ingredients that I really wanted to mention here.
+The other two unique Indian ingredients that I really wanted to mention here.
 Since this rasam powder recipe is multifunctional and I have not mentioned here.
 To have this recipe more adaptable to various dishes, I have not included it here.
 These two ingredients are already in powder form, you may add these while making rasam or individual recipes.

 Dry roast.
 As I have already mentioned this can be done either by sun-drying or by pan roasting.
 The main purpose of dry roasting is to remove any moisture content to make it more flavorful.
 We are making today’s recipe is by roasting in the pan.